|

 impeccable social skills, contact lens, braces, the

-latest haircut, dermatologist, etc. And here I go
+latest haircut, dermatologist, etc. So look at me.

 cheap clothes, thick glasses, plus eyes that don't match